twistsmyth/interview-address-book/README.md

 ## How to send this to us

-* Send us a link to your public Git repository (GitHub, BitBucket, GitLab, etc)
+* Send a link to your public Git repository (GitHub, BitBucket, GitLab, etc) to jobs@realmdigital.co.za
 * Do not email a zip file containing your code.